28547939/vpncore/README.md

 This is implemented in `dynvpn.py`.
 Each VPN container can be activated on any host in the WAN, and ordering of primary/replica hosts is statically configured.
-The program checks for connectivity in the VPN containers that it's monitoring, and notifies peers of state changes, in addition to monitoring peers with a heartbeat.
+The program checks for connectivity in the active VPN containers, and notifies peers of state changes, in addition to monitoring peers with a heartbeat.
 Only the active VPN container's anycast address is advertised on BGP, and this is changed appropriately when failover takes place;
 that is, when the container on one host fails and the corresponding container on